Can Houseplants Survive In The Dark?

 With long, trailing vines that range from dark green to light green or even variegated versions with silver and white, these beautiful plants are incredibly easy to care for and require very little from their owner.
 However, they are toxic, so keep them away from pets.

 Snake plant (Sansevieria trifasciata) or mother-in-law’s tongue is another low-maintenance, low-light houseplants.
+"The Snake plant is also very popular and commonly used for low light spaces due to their resilience.
+It is a succulent plant characterized by its upright sword-like leaves," explains Lalicata.
 They do well in dry spells and can handle very little light, though too much shade can cause the variegated varieties to lose some of their markings.

-These long-living plants can survive for decades, and their air-purifying qualities make them highly desired.
+These long-living plants can survive for decades.
+"It is popular for its incredibly easy-going nature (it can tolerate low light and drought) and its air-purifying capabilities," says Lalicata.
 While these tropical plants prefer partial shade, they can also tolerate very shady conditions.
-Be sure to avoid over-watering them, as this can lead to root rot, killing your plant.
+Be sure to avoid over-watering them, as this can lead to root rot, killing your plant — "the easiest way to kill this plant is to overcare for it," adds Lalicata.

 These popular low-light indoor plants are tolerant of neglect and can survive under many conditions.
 However, one thing they do need is plenty of water.
 The shade-loving Spathiphyllum should be placed somewhere they will receive indirect sunlight.